Zoetermeer/latro/README.rst

 Latro already has an extensive test suite.
 The tests are built in a slightly unorthodox way: the interpreter executable prints its answers in an S-expression format, and tests are written in Racket such that S-expressions are read into a Racket test harness.
+We do this because AST's and types can get quite verbose, and trees annotated with things like source locations and uniqueness markers are much easier to assert on using Racket's ``check-match``.

 For example, here's an example test from the interpreter suite: